Personal profile

 PhD and Research Opportunities

-Shiny Vergehase: Online psychometrics: The design and validation of extensible system architecture
+Shiny Vergehase (PhD, 2019): Online psychometrics: The design and validation of extensible system architecture.

-Julianne Kinch: The contribution of organic factors to impulsive aggression on patients with personality disorders
+Julianne Kinch (PsyD, 2019).
+The contribution of organic factors to impulsive aggression on patients with personality disorders.

 External Roles and Professional Activities

-Christopher acted as editor and reviewer for a number of journals such as PLoS One, Frontiers in Psychology, Vision, Interaction with Computers and Educational Psychology.
+Christopher acts as editor and reviewer for a number of journals such as PLoS One, Frontiers in Psychology, Vision, Interaction with Computers and Educational Psychology.

 Enterprise Interest and Activities

 Christopher consults and provides training on research design and development, data analysis and data intelligence.
-The goal is to help ogranisations to use research and analysis to turn data into usable intelligence.
+The goal is to help organisations to use research and analysis to turn data into usable intelligence.

 Learning and Teaching Interests and Activities